Vallisneria Care – A Complete Guide

 Guppy Fish

-Vals make great tank mates for most tropical and cool water freshwater fish, including African cichlids, which is great because these fish can be pretty destructive when kept with many other aquarium plants.
+Vals make great tank mates for most tropical and cool water freshwater fish, including African cichlids, which is great because these fish is pretty destructive when kept with many other aquarium plants.
 Some other great options include:

 Fish Species To Avoid